groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/net/_index.en.md

 overview:
   enable: true
   title: "GroupDocs.Conversion at a glance"
-  description: "Powerful Conversion API to convert PDF, Microsoft Office, HTML, eBook, and Image files in .NET applications"
+  description: "Explore the capabilities of the Conversion API for swift and flawless conversion of PDF, Microsoft Office, HTML, eBook, and Image files within .NET applications"
   features:
     # feature loop
     - title: "Streamlined Conversion"